Towards psychological wellbeing

 Towards fulfilling work

 It tends to be shorter term with practical actions between appointments.
-Typical topics can include exploring career ideas, improving applications, mock interviews and writing (and carrying out) action plans.
+Typical topics include exploring career ideas, improving applications, mock interviews and writing (and carrying out) action plans.

 Valuing your strengths